alire-project/alire/doc/catalog-format-spec.md

    # An explicit empty case alternative, which is not mandatory
    ```

+ - `auto-gpr-with`: Boolean value that specifies if the project files of a
+   crate can be automatically 'withed' by the root project file (default is
+   true).
+This feature is meant to simply the process of using dependencies in
+   Alire.
+However, not all project files are supposed to be withed, some can be
+   extended for instance, in that case a crate can disable the feature by
+   setting `auto-gpr-with=false`.

 ## Release-specific information

 Each release is materialized as an entry in the top-level object.
 The key is a